Carrot Halwa Dessert

 1/2 cup brown butter or plain butter

 1/4 tsp saffron

 pinch of salt

 1/ 2 cup pistachios - slivered or chopped

 In a pan over a gentle heat mix the milk and sugar.
-When all the sugar is dissolved, bring to a boil and lower the heat.
+When all the sugar is dissolved, bring the mixture to a boil and lower the heat.
 Cook uncovered for 30 minutes or until the volume has halved.
 Add the carrots.
 Let the mixture cook uncovered for another 30 minutes or until it all comes together into one mass.
-Add the butter, rosewater, cardamom, nutmeg and saffron.
-Continue to cook until the mixture resembles a soft ball - leaving the sides of the pan while you stir.
-Overturn into a flat platter.
+Add the butter, rosewater, cardamom, nutmeg, and saffron.
+Continue to cook until the mixture resembles a soft ball, leaving the sides of the pan while you stir.
+Overturn onto a flat platter.
 Cut and indent it with a flat knife to resemble squares.
-Garnish with pistachios.
-Serve warm or cold.
+Serve garnished with pistachios.
+Serve it warm or cold.

-To shorten the cooking time, start with softening 170 gm/6 oz mava/khoya /milk solids in 2 cups of whole milk over low heat.
+To shorten the cooking time, start by softening 170 gm/6 oz of mava/khoya/milk solids in 2 cups of whole milk over low heat.
 Add the carrots and follow the rest of the recipe.